liushihyen/docs.botsnova.com/README.md

 **Creating**

-You can make a POST request to albums edge from the following paths:
+You can make a POST request to audiences edge from the following paths:

 ```
 POST https://<API_HOST>/v1/businesses/{business_id}/audiences